JoshuaFox/JoshuaFox.github.io/patents.md

 subtitle: Patents & Patents Pending
 ---

 The patent system is deeply broken.
-But creating patents is an essential part of the technology business.

 Here are my patents and patents pending.